Safari Sabi Sands Introduction

 The term was used in the past by African hunters to describe the five most difficult and dangerous animals to hunt on foot.
 Obviously, these beautiful animals aren’t hunted anymore but the term is still used and acts as a check list for people on safari.
 The list includes the lion, African elephant, Cape buffalo, leopard, and rhinoceros.
 We were lucky enough to see all five on our trip…but more about that later!

-Accommodation At The Game Reserve
+Accommodation At The Savanna Lodge

-The Lodge comprises of 9 magnificent suites making our time spent there feel like we were with family.
+The Savanna Lodge comprises of 9 magnificent suites making our time spent there feel like we were with family.

 The rangers all made a huge effort to get to know everyone in the lodge and even ate with the residents for each meal.
 There was one long table in the dining area where we all ate together, making the whole experience so personal and different to anywhere else we have stayed in the past.

-The Rooms At Savanna
+The Rooms At Savanna Lodge

 The suites were outstanding and like nothing else we had experienced before (apart from ogling over Instagram images!).